 Illnesses were reported from Illinois, Iowa, Kansas, Nebraska, North Carolina, New Jersey, South Dakota, Wisconsin, and Minnesota.
 Each state reported one case except Minnesota where five people were sickened.

 This is not the first time dough contaminated with E. coli has been linked to an outbreak.
 In 2009, a 30-state E.coli outbreak linked to Nestle Tollhouse Cookie dough sickened 72 people.
 Flour was suspected as the source of contamination in the dough.
-Thirty-four people were hospitalized, 10 developed hemolytic uremic syndrome (HUS).
+Thirty-four people were hospitalized in that outbreak, and 10 developed hemolytic uremic syndrome (HUS).